Wimberton/GolfIt-FENTRY/readme.md

 ## Disclaimer

-This cheat is for educational purposes and private lobbies only.
+This is for educational purposes and private lobbies only.
 Use responsibly and respect other players' gaming experience.
 We are not responsible for any consequences of using this software.

 ---